 Click Another email, and enter email@example.com into the E-Mail 2 address.

-First, if you find email from firstname.lastname@example.org in your Hotmail junk folder, open the email and click Not Junk.
+If you find an email from email@example.com in your Hotmail junk folder, open the email and click Not Junk.

-Next, check to see if the email@example.com appears in the Blocked Senders list.
-If so, select it and click on the Remove button.
+Check to see if the firstname.lastname@example.org appears in the Blocked Senders list.
+If it does, select it and click on the Remove button.

-Next, open your mailbox and click Options in the upper right hand corner.
+Next, open your mailbox and click Options in the upper right corner.

 At the top of the page, click on the Junk E-mail Protection link.